Tymaze3/Tymaze3/README.md

 # # 👋 Hey, I'm Tyree (aka Tymaze3)

-🔐 **Cybersecurity Analyst & Future Cloud Security Engineer**
+🔐 **Aspiring DevSecOps Engineer or Cloud Security Engineer**
-🛡️ System Administrator Intern | Secret Clearance | 10+ Years in HIPAA-Sensitive Roles
+🛡️ Cybersecurity Analyst | Secret Clearance | 10+ Years in HIPAA-Sensitive Roles
 💻 Building, Hardening, and Defending Systems One Project at a Time

 ---